iTyran/cocos2dhtml5Doc/1.0setup-development-environemt/readme.md

 All right, let's see how to configure WebStorm 7.1 to develop and debug our cocos2d-html5 applications.

-# Configure WebStorm to work cocos2d-html5
+# Configure WebStorm to work with cocos2d-html5

 At first, you should launch WebStorm 7.
 If it is your first time to launch WebStorm, it will ask you to choose your personal preference like choosing key mappings.